kopokopo/oops_genie/README.md

 # OopsGenie
-This is a minimal gem than integrated to the OpsGenie API specification Right now only OpsGenie Alerts are implemented
+This is a minimal gem that integrates to the OpsGenie API specification.
+Right now only OpsGenie Alerts are implemented.
+More functionality will follow later.

 ## Usage
 Create an OopsGenieAlert Object minimally providing your OpsGenie api key and a